- Departments & Offices

 Inmate Work Force

-Also housed at the Work Release Facility is the Sheriff’s Inmate Work Force.
+Also housed at the Work Release Center is the Sheriff’s Inmate Work Force.
 This group of inmates is also non-violent minimum custody level inmates.
-They work in the community under the direct supervision of an armed deputy and perform landscaping, trash pickup along roadways, parks, and waterways, minor construction, painting, and other numerous tasks.
-They work on State, County, and Town property as well as on property of charitable organizations.
-The inmates are credited between $5-$8 per hour that goes directly to paying fines and court costs.
+They work in the community under the direct supervision of an armed deputy and perform landscaping, parks, and waterways, minor construction, painting, and other numerous tasks.
+They work on State, County, and Town property as well as on the property of charitable organizations.
+The inmates are credited between $5-$7.25 per hour which goes directly to paying fines and court costs.
 Each year this group saves the county and municipalities within the county, thousands of dollars in the work they perform.

 The equipment used by the Sheriff’s Inmate Work Force such as mowers, weed eaters, etc. is purchased from the inmate canteen fund.
 This fund receives no tax money and is supported by the inmates’ purchases from the commissary vendor.
 This group also performs various seasonal work such as grass cutting, landscaping, and snow removal throughout the county which would otherwise be a contracted cost to the county.

 Inmates who are currently being sexually abused or harassed are encouraged to talk to a staff member.
 This will allow for the quickest response.
-Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks and ongoing communication.
-Inmates may report in person, through the PREA hotline number, or though the grievance system.
+Inmates receive information on reporting sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
+Inmates may report in person, through the PREA hotline number, or through the grievance system.